Top 10 Allied and Healthcare Courses after Class 12 in India

 An observer can see through a pinhole the top end of a thin rod of height h, placed as shown in the figure.
 The beaker's height is 3h and its radius h.
 When the beaker is filled with a liquid up to a height of 2h, he can see the lower end of the rod.
 Then the refractive index of the liquid is

-An air bubble in a glass slab with refractive index 1.5 (near normal incidence) is 5 cm deep when viewed from one surface and 3 cm deep when viewed from the opposite face.
+An air bubble in a glass slab with a refractive index of 1.5 (near normal incidence) is 5 cm deep when viewed from one surface and 3 cm deep when viewed from the opposite face.
 The thickness (in cm) of the slab is

 An object is placed in front of a convex mirror at a distance of 50cm.
 A plane mirror is introduced covering the lower half of the convex mirror.
 If the distance between the object and plane mirror is 30cm, it is found that the images formed by two mirrors are along same line.
 Radius of curvature of mirror will be